arifuddinatif/Product-Recommendation-Engine/README.md

 • Timestamp: digital record of the time of occurrence of a particular event.

 # 3. Methodology :
-Installing libraries and getting Data
+1. Installing libraries and getting Data
-Check for null values and outliers
+2. Check for null values and outliers
-Exploratory Data Analysis
+3. Exploratory Data Analysis
-Model Preparation
+4. Model Preparation
-Different Model approach and selection of best Model Hyper parameter tuning of model
+5. Different Model approach and selection of best Model
-Final Evaluation.
+6. Hyper parameter tuning of model
-Working
+7. Final Evaluation.

 # 4.Approaches:
 1. Popularity based recommendation Model: